Educational Testing Service: Criticism

 ETS has been criticized for being a "highly competitive business operation that is as much multinational monopoly as nonprofit institution".
 Due to its legal status as a non-profit organization, ETS is exempt from paying federal corporate income tax on many, but not all, of its operations.
-Furthermore, it does not need to report financial information to the Securities and Exchange Commission, though it does annually report detailed financial information to the IRS on Form 990, which is publicly available.
+It annually reports detailed financial information to the IRS on Form 990, which is publicly available.

 In response to growing criticism of its monopolistic power, New York state passed the Educational Testing Act, a disclosure law which required ETS to make available certain test questions and graded answer sheets to students.

 Problems administering England's national tests in 2008 by ETS Europe were the subject of thousands of complaints recorded by the Times Educational Supplement.
 Their operations were also described as a "shambles" in the UK Parliament, where a financial penalty was called for.
 Complaints included papers not being marked properly, or not being marked at all and papers being sent to the wrong schools or lost completely.
 It has even been suggested that the quality of service is so poor that the Department for Children, Schools and Families (formerly the Department for Education and Skills) might not be able to publish the 2008 league tables of school performance.
 However, the contract was ended by "mutual consent".
 The UK government asked Lord Sutherland to conduct an inquiry into the failure of the 2008 tests.
 The report included in its main findings: